-- 11. The Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: In a memorandum dated November 22, 2010, the Environmental Planning Section stated that in every respect relating to the issues called out for analysis in the special purpose detail site plan, that the plan is in general conformance with the TCPI.
-Therefore, it may be said that the application is in accordance with the requirements of the Prince George's County Woodland and Wildlife Conservation Ordinance. - 12.
-The Prince George's County Landscape Manual: The subject application is not germane to any required findings regarding conformance to the requirements of the Prince George's County Landscape Manual.
-Staff notes, however, that a comprehensive update to the Prince George s County Landscape Manual has been approved and becomes effective December 13, 2010, and that the project will be subject to the requirements of the Landscape Manual insofar as they are applicable to the subject project in DSP-09015, to be considered by the Planning Board in a public hearing on December 16, 2010.
+Also, in the above-cited revised memorandum, the Environmental Planning Section stated that in every respect specifically relating to the issues called out for analysis in the special-purpose detailed site plan (regulating standards for signage, transit stops, open space, and trails), the Environmental Planning Section finds general conformance with the TCPI; however, the newly proposed stream crossing and possible trail realignment are significant nonconformance issues with regard to the TCPI.
+These issues should be addressed with the appropriate application.
+Therefore, in every respect specifically relating to the issues called out for analysis in the special-purpose detailed site plan, it may be said that the project meets the relevant requirements of the Woodland Conservation Ordinance.

+12. The Prince George's County Landscape Manual: The subject application is not germane to any required findings regarding conformance to the requirements of the Prince George's County Landscape Manual.
+Staff notes, however, that a comprehensive update to the Landscape Manual has been approved and became effective December 13, 2010, and that the project will be subject to the requirements of the Landscape Manual insofar as they are applicable to the subject project in DSP-09015, to be considered by the Planning Board in a public hearing on January 13, 2011.